siberoloji/siberoloji.github.io/content/blog/2024-07-02-calculate-square-root-of-an-integer-with-cmath-library-in-c.md

 cin &gt;&gt; inputNumber;</code></pre>
 <!-- /wp:code -->

   The program checks if the input number is non-negative using an <code>if</code> statement.
-This is important because the square root of a negative number is not a real number and would result in an error.</p>
+This is important because the square root of a negative number is not a real number and would result in an error.

 <!-- wp:code -->
 <pre class="wp-block-code"><code lang="cpp" class="language-cpp">if (inputNumber &gt;= 0.0) {</code></pre>
 <!-- /wp:code -->

-  Inside the <code>if</code> statement, the program calculates the square root of the input number using the <code>sqrt</code> function from the <code>cmath</code> library and stores the result in the <code>squareRoot</code> variable.</p>
+  Inside the <code>if</code> statement, the program calculates the square root of the input number using the <code>sqrt</code> function from the <code>cmath</code> library and stores the result in the <code>squareRoot</code> variable.

 <!-- wp:code -->
 <pre class="wp-block-code"><code lang="cpp" class="language-cpp">float squareRoot = sqrt(inputNumber);</code></pre>
 <!-- /wp:code -->

-  Finally, the program prints the input number and its square root using <code>cout</code>.</p>
+  Finally, the program prints the input number and its square root using <code>cout</code>.

 <!-- wp:code -->